-Cross-platform development is an important endeavour that allows businesses to quickly engineer and deploy mobile assets on a variety of platforms without having to recode for each native operating system.
+Cross-platform mobile development is an important endeavour that allows businesses to quickly engineer and deploy mobile assets on a variety of platforms without having to recode for each native operating system.

 The time, resources, and funds required for these projects are the most critical factors that executives consider as development firms seek to expand their digital business assets by engineering mobile applications.